Royga2/OthelloWinFormGame/README.md

 # Othello Game in WinForm
-OOP in C# & .net course final project
+it was built as Last OOP Project in C# .Net OOP Course